jeremyruppel/sass4as/README.md

 Syntactially Awesome Stylesheets for ActionScript 3, a scaled-back [Sass](http://sass-lang.com) parser for AS3.

 Using CSS to externally define styles in Flash applications is a **good practice**.
-But in projects that have designs and clients that change and increase in complexity frequently, they become very hard to maintain and update.
+But in projects that have designs and clients that change and increase in complexity frequently, they become very hard to maintain and update and quickly turn into style soup.

 ## Enter Sass